 Graco Sharpe

-• 1.3 mm: Base coat, high solid, single stage paint, clear coat
+- 1.3 mm: Base coat, high solid paints, single-stage paint, clear coat

-• 1.5 mm: Base coat, sealers, enamels, medium to high viscosity, clear coat
+- 1.5 mm: Base coat, sealers, enamels, medium to high viscosity coatings, clear coat

-The controls are easy to adjust, making it a breeze to paint with.
+The controls on this sprayer are easy to adjust, making painting straightforward and efficient.

 You will need to purchase an air line (if you don’t have one already) and a decent sized compressor.
 You’ll be looking at 8-9 CFM at around 40lbs air pressure.
 You’ll also need to grab an air regulator.